|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour all of the ingredients and stir well.
+In a mixing glass filled with ice, pour the Jägermeister, dry vermouth, and bitters.

 - If you tend to back off on the vermouth in your martinis, you may not want to do that here because it relaxes the more flavorful spirit rather nicely.
 When you first try this recipe, pour the ingredients as recommended.
 You can always make adjustments while mixing up the next round.